Prof. Dr. Simone RademacherMathematisches Institut der Universitaet Muenchen Email: simone.rademacher@math.lmu.de Phone: +49 (0)89 2180 4568 |

 Short CV

 I completed my bachelor in physics at the University of Leipzig, and my master at the University Munich and the Technical University Munich in the frame work of the master program Theoretical and Mathematics Physics under the supervision of Heinz Siedentop.
 In 2019 I received my PhD at the Zurich Graduate School of Mathematics under the supervision of Benjamin Schlein.
 From 2019 to 2022 I was a postdoctoral fellow in the group of Robert Seiringer at the Institute of Science and Technology Austria.
-Since 2022 I am a deputy professor at University Munich.
+From 2022 to 2024 I was an interim professor at University Munich in the working group stochastics and financial mathematics.
+Since 2024 I am a postdoctoral researcher with Phan Thanh Nam .

 For more details see my CV.